 Reverend Locke grunted.
 "You lucky.
 They sell a lot of bodies out of there."
 "Sell?"
 "Uh huh.
 To the medical college."
+Locke fiddled with the door's lock, he-securing it.
 "What for?"
 "Doctors need to work on the poor dead so they can help the live rich."
 "John, stop."
 Jean Locke came down the stairs tightening the belt of her robe.
 "That's just foolishness."
 "This is my wife," said Locke.
 "And while she's sweet as honey, she's also wrong."
 "Evening, ma'am.
-I'm sorry to..."
-Frank stood.
+I'm sorry to ... " Frank stood.

 She cut him off.
 "No need for that.
 Keep your seat," she said and disappeared into the kitchen.
+Frank did as told.
+Except for the absence of wind, the house was hardly less chilly than outside, and the plastic slip covers stretched taught over the sofa did not help.
 "Where you headed, brother?" asked Locke.
 He was still standing with his hands behind his back.
 "Georgia."
 "You don't say.
 That's quite a ways.
 Does Brother Money have any?"
 Locke smiled at his little wit.
 "Had some when they picked me up," Frank answered, although he could not remember how much Lily had handed him.
 "But it's gone now, right?"
 Locke squinted.
 "Police looking for you?"
 "No." said Frank.
 "No, sir.
 They just hustled me up and put me in the crazy ward."
-I don't think they brought any charges."
+He folded his hands before his mouth and blew warm air on them.
+"I don't think they brought any charges."
 "You wouldn't know if they did."
 Jean Locke returned with a basin of cold water.
 "Put your feet in here.
 It's cold but you don't want them to heat up too fast."
 Frank sank his feet into the water, sighing "Thanks."
 "What'd they get you for?
 The police."
 Locke asked.